Deployments

 Task execution order

-1. The git repository inside public_html is checked out to the desired git branch (basically a git pull)
+public_htmlis checked out to the desired git branch (basically agit pull) - The